felipetappata/datos-final/README.md

-# Dynamic Panel Data Selection Models
+# Datos de Panel: Final Exam

 This project replicates the Monte Carlo Simulations from Section 3 of Sadoon et al. (2019).